Qantas A330 Business Class review (Sydney – Perth)

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site – I’m very grateful to anyone who uses these links but their use is entirely optional.
-The compensation does not impact how and where products appear on this site and does not impact reviews that are published.
-For more details please see the advertising disclosure found at the bottom of every page.
+Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
+Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
+For more details please see the disclosures found at the bottom of every page.

-When I first started planning our trip to Australia Perth wasn’t a destination I had in mind, but because we were at the mercy of oneworld award availability, Perth (and the Qatar Airways flights out of Perth) soon came into the reckoning as it became increasingly obvious that getting back to Europe via Tokyo, Hong Kong or Singapore wasn’t going to be an option.
+When I first started planning our trip to Australia, Perth wasn’t a destination I had in mind, but because we were at the mercy of oneworld award availability, Perth (and the Qatar Airways flights out of Perth) soon came into the reckoning as it became increasingly obvious that getting back to Europe via Tokyo, Hong Kong or Singapore wasn’t going to be an option.

-The Cost
+The cost

 Because of how award availability panned out (there was no award availability that would allow us to fly from Sydney to Perth to Europe without a layover of over 24 hours) and because American Airlines doesn’t allow stopovers when you’re booking awards with AAdvantage miles, we had to pay for our Sydney – Perth Business Class seats separately from our Perth – Doha – Europe flights…but that didn’t really bother me too much.